StarpTech/ghconfig/README.md

 `ghconfig` is a CLI library to manage Github Workflows and Dependabot files as a fleet.

-Managing Workflow and Dependabot files can be in organizations very exhausting because there is no functionality to apply changes in a batch.
-Ghconfig helps you to automate such tasks.
+Managing Workflow and Dependabot files can be in organizations very exhausting because there is no way to apply changes in a batch.

+- You need to adjust your compatibility matrix from `[13.x]` to `[14.x]` on 50 Repositories?
+- You want to standardize your CI through the organization?

+No problem, Ghconfig helps you to automate such tasks.
 You have two options:

 - Strategic Merge of your local and remote files.
 Your local state will always overwrite the remote state, unless the change can be merged idempotent.
 - Apply a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) on a remote workflow file.